kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 Both hold sidearms at Edelweiss’s head.
 No theatricality.
 Just inevitability.

-> “Under directive… signed today… I relinquish all corporate authority.
+> “Under directive signed today… I relinquish all corporate authority.
 The Seven Planet Authority is dissolved.”

 A document is placed in front of her.
 Pre-privatization law.
 Civilian-coded, untraceable, old.
 The only type of law the megacorporation never fully scrubbed.